-The Laurie Starling Scholarship for Innovation and Excellence in Automotive Fabrication during Vocational Education has been established by Laurie’s family.
+The Laurie Starling Scholarship for Innovation and Excellence in Automotive Fabrication during Vocational/Tertiary Education has been established by Laurie’s family.

-The purpose of the Scholarship is to provide a level of financial support for course fees to a person undertaking a Certificate III, IV, or Diploma.
+The purpose of the Scholarship is to provide a level of financial support for course fees to a person undertaking a Certificate III, IV, Diploma or Degree.
 The person will be demonstrating exceptional drive, commitment and desire to excel in their learning of technical and design skills and practical implementation.

-We understand all too well that it is a very, very long and hard road to achieve the highest standards in Fabrication.
+We understand all too well that it is a very, very long and hard road to achieve the highest standards in Design and Fabrication.
 We hope that the Scholarship will assist in getting a solid start on that journey, one that Laurie exemplified in his own short but very extraordinary life.

 A number of people who are themselves leaders in the Custom Vehicle arena assist the family in selecting the successful candidate.